 In some places a plant that is classified as a weed elsewhere is seen as a beneficial plant and is even cultivated.
 There are medicinal properties in many weeds.
 Some weeds have beautiful flowers so are seen as ornamental rather than something to get rid of.

 So a weed is really only a weed if it is a plant that is not desired in your landscape.
 The other criteria many people use is a plant that is very invasive, that spreads rapidly and will take over your garden and choke out other plants.
-More on that below.

-Ask almost any gardener and one of the biggest challenges they will tell you they face is weeds.
 Weeds in flower beds, weeds in vegetable beds, weeds in containers and weeds spreading so quickly that you face a never-ending battle of trying to catchup.

 Weeds compete for nutrients.
-You will usually find that in a weed-infested bed, what you planted on purpose (be it flowers or food crops) will not do as well as in a bed devoid of weeds.
+You’ll usually find that in a weed-infested bed, what you planted on purpose (be it flowers or food crops) will not do as well as in a bed devoid of weeds.
 There is only so much water and food available and weeds generally take more than other plants.

 So that is the most important reason to get rid of weeds.